wahrwolf/ba-thesis/chapters/41-discussion-introduction.md

 However I did not find a fitting index for my data sets, so I searched for logical units manually and used the references to split the corpora.
 Since I do not speak Czech, I copied the positions from the EN-DE data and applied the splits.
 I choose the number of words and word length as two simple metrics to evaluate the new distribution.
-As seen in \figure{corpus_stats} the characteristics are not perfectly aligned with the source corpora, but are unique enough, so that no reduced sets are more similar to other corpus.
+As seen in \figure{corpus_stats} the characteristics are not perfectly aligned with the source corpora, but are unique enough, so that no reduced sets are to alike.
 In the EMEA corpus, the word length distribution differs visible.
 Since this corpus contains a lot of brand names, I assumed that the variation in splits will be always quite high.
-The training was not repeated with other splits.

 ### Model Training and Selection
 #### Training